Category: Weekly Updates

 Still I got the impression that the Conservative Chair of Planning, Viv Ward was of a similar mind to me.
 Mrs Ward certainly made the point that ‘she’ had found it hard not being able to engage in this particular matter; but that that restraint was part of being a planning committee member.

 In the end the remaining councillors took the right decision in my view.
 But it was galling to hear all these Conservative Councillors saying how much we needed to protect our town centres.
-I thought my colleague, Laurence Walsh was quite right to point out that didn’t make the same points when it was Tescos threatening Stretford.
+I thought my colleague, Laurence Walsh was quite right to point out that didn’t make the same points when it was Tesco threatening Stretford.

 Friday